amalyea/Picverse/README.md

 Picverse was created to explore how interface design, visual hierarchy, and responsive development can improve the experience of discovering digital artwork.

-I designed and developed the project independently using HTML, CSS, JavaScript, Figma, and received a score of 92/100.
+I designed and developed the project independently using HTML, CSS, JavaScript, and Figma.

 ## Key Features